alexandrebobkov/alexandrebobkov/master_resume.md

 - process paycheques and source deduction remittances
 - set-up accounting software to comply with payroll procedures and policies

-#### Full-charge Bookkeeper		2013 - 2014
+#### Full-charge Bookkeeper		Jan 2013 - Dec 2015
 Social Research and Demonstration Corporation, Ottawa (ON)
+###### Accounts Payable
-- Increased the efficiency of posting source documents process
+- increased the efficiency of posting source documents process
+- input of coded source documents into accounting system
+- issued employee travel reimbursements cheques
+###### Bookkeeping
-- Brought consistency in the referencing, and posting of the journal entries
+- brought consistency in the referencing, and posting of the journal entries
+- reconciliation of checking and credit card bank accounts
+- filing source documents in organized manner
+- allocation of overhead costs among projects
+- reconciliation of travel reimbursement payments made to employees
-- Maintained the documents filing system in an organized manner
+- maintained the documents filing system in an organized manner
-- Conscientiously fulfilled the assigned tasks during the work overload
+###### Payroll
+- processed and allocated employees insurance premiums
+- allocated scientists hours among research

-#### Assistant to Volunteers Coordinator	2015 - 2016
+#### Assistant to Volunteers Coordinator	May 2015 - Jun 2016
 SFUO Bike Coop Vélo, Ottawa (ON)
 - Boosted volunteers satisfaction by rationalizing the record-keeping procedures
 - Loyally worked hard to improve the quality of SFUO Bike Coop service
 - Introduced and implemented the stewardship of bicycle parts inventory
 - Increased volunteers motivation by officially recognizing their contributions

-#### General Ledger Accountant	2007 - 2015
+#### General Ledger Accountant	May 2007 - Jan 2013
 Self-employed, Ottawa (ON)
 - Worked hard to ensure clients comply with income tax reporting requirements
 - Helped business owners assess business performance by preparing managerial statements